saar-win/personal-projects/reali.com/README.md

 # Create a deployment process on a EKS cluster

-- Github actions create the process, triggered by pr.
+- Push to git will create the process.
 - A helper Makefile for easy control.

 ### macOS deps:
 ```
 brew install awscli \